How to open and close your energy bills when moving home

 Does your new property have a prepayment meter?

-It’s easy enough to establish this with a prepaid meter as you can find the debt screen by pressing the recharge button a few times to scroll through the screens.
-As such, you should avoid using or topping up the meter until you have spoken to your supplier.
+It’s easy enough to establish this with a prepaid meter.
+You can find the debt screen by pressing the recharge button a few times to scroll through the screens.
+If there is debt, you should avoid using - or topping up - the meter until you have spoken to your supplier.

-- Whilst speaking with them, you should also ask them to:
+Whilst speaking with them, you should ask them to:

-- Remove any debt from the meter left by any previous occupants.
+- Remove any debt from the meter left by the previous occupant.

-- Replace your top-up card/key with a new one for you to put money on the meter.
+- Replace your top-up card/key with a new one, so that you can add credit to the meter.

-- Send you any information you should need regarding your meter, including what to do if you were to encounter an issue
+- Send you any information you might need regarding your meter, including what to do if you encounter an issue.

-CALL US TODAY!So, it's time to start searching for a cracking new deal for your gas and electricity, and luckily, we can help you out.
+CALL AND SAVE WITH US TODAY!So, it's time to start searching for a cracking new deal for your gas and electricity, and luckily, we can help you out.
 Just give us a call and we'll get started!
 01704 325069